Posted by Julien DUMEZ

 They also need to be included in the capacity planning process and thereby increasing the total cost of ownership.

-The Ideal Solution: Two-tier Web-based Access to Mainframes
+The Ideal Solution from our point of view: Two-tier Web-based TN3270 emulator to access Mainframes

 Security, security, and even more security